amindeed/Pragmatic-Dev-Learning/README.md

 The **“Learn It By Doing It!”** map consists basically of progressive units of knowledge and problems you can fairly easily search and find answers to.

 For example, you could be productive enough with just basic understanding of JavaScript's general syntax and functions.
 But, as you start using third-party libraries or try to implement some Object-Oriented concepts, you might find it challenging to make your code work if you don't understand the asynchronous and prototype-based nature of the language.
-That's where the **“Learn As You Go!”** map could come up quite handy, by showing you your *“unknown unknows”* to let you start searching and building up you knowledge, *hopefully* in a gradual and non-distracting way.
+That's where the **“Learn As You Go!”** map could come up quite handy, by showing you your *“unknown unknows”* to let you start searching and building up your knowledge, *hopefully* in a gradual and non-distracting way.

 _For more details, check the [XMind](https://www.xmind.net/xmind8-pro/) mindmap included in this repository : [`LearnDev.xmind`](LearnDev.xmind)_